umangag07/Html-Css-Javascript-projects/Realtime clock/README.md

-## Include this by giving id="clock" to your html element and then your innerHtml will be updated by the Realtime clock.
+## Include this by giving id="time" to your html element and then your innerHtml will be updated by the Realtime clock.